Florida Wind Mitigation Report: OIR-B1-1802 2 (Rev. 01/12)

 When I refinanced my home this year, the lender insisted upon a Wind Mitigation Inspection.
 Good thing.
 The inspection alone saved me $3K on my insurance bill.
 Coverage for wind/hurricane damage is the most expensive part of a Florida homeowners policy.

-After the devastating 2004 hurricane season, many insurance companies went out of business and those that survived raised premiums considerably.
-The largest hurricanes that year ― Charlie , Frances, Ivan, and Jeanne ― resulted in thousands of deaths and tens of billions of dollars in damage.
+After the devastating 2004 hurricane season, many insurance companies went out of business, and those that survived raised premiums considerably.
+The most massive hurricanes that year ― Charlie, Frances, Ivan, and Jeanne ― resulted in thousands of deaths and tens of billions of dollars in damage.
 The Florida legislature recognized the impact this was going to have on families.
 In response, they now require insurance companies to give discounts for home features that minimize wind damage.

 Homeowners who complete a Wind Mitigation Inspection could receive discounts up to 89% on the wind damage portion of their policy.
 For $70-$100, a homeowner could potentially save thousands.
 At the very least, they would save enough to cover the cost of the inspection.
 The inspection and subsequent savings are good for five years.